 Ordering By Diseases or ICD10

-Since each disease has its own ICD10, every submitted order will have its right ICD10 to meet the medical necessity.
+Since each disease is assigned its own ICD10, every submitted order order automatically will include the correct ICD10 to meet the medical necessity.

 Co-morbity (more than one disease)

 Many patients might suffer from more than one disease or conditions.
-In this case, our software can add more diseases to the primary disease order.
-Tests with the score of the added disease will be added to the primary disease order without doubling or overlapping scored tests for the primary disease.
-In addition, the system will add ICD10 code to the primary diseases ICD10 code, so any time the order is sent to the lab, it will send IC10 codes for both diseases to meet its medical necessity.
+In such cases, our software is able to add additional diseases to the primary disease order.
+Tests for the additional diseases will be added to the primary disease order without doubling or overlapping scored tests for the primary disease.
+LDS automatically will include the ICD10 codes for the additional disease’s tests with the primary disease’s ICD10 code, so any time an order is sent to the lab, it fwill list ICD10 codes for both diseases to meet its medical necessity.

 Ordering By Test

 When searching by test, the system will list diseases associated with the test.
-Each disease will have a score ranking from 1-10 based on specificity to the disease, clinical relevance and medical necessity, with the 10 score being most associated and clinically relevant.
+Each disease will have a score ranking from 1-10 based on specificity, clinical relevance and medical necessity to the listed tests, with the 10 score being most associated and clinically relevant.

-Since each disease has its own ICD10, every test order send will have its right ICD10 that meats the medical necessity.
+Since each disease has its own ICD10, every test order sent automatically will include the correct ICD10 that meats the medical necessity.

-Just click on the disease listed and the system will take you to ICD10, select the right ICD10 to send the order with that ICD10.
+Just click on the disease listed and the system will take you to the ICD10 codes.
+Select the right ICD10 to send the order with that ICD10 code.